 “…Iran's crude oil exports will not decline and our customers will be able to purchase oil from Iran without any anxiety and they will not have to look for alternatives,” said Ali Majedi, deputy minister for international affairs and trading, discussing the effects of the deal.

-On Monday, the Iran deal led to a drop in oil prices, but that loss was regained in early trading Tuesday.
+Initially, the Iran deal led to a drop in oil prices, but that loss was regained in early trading later.
 Investors initially buoyed by the news later admitted the deal would see no immediate increases in oil supplies.